 presenting it in the Holy of Holies.
 To do this the high priest had to walk

-passed the Golden Lampstand and the Table of Showbread, passed the Golden
+past the Golden Lampstand and the Table of Showbread, past the Golden

-Altar of Incense and through the veil into the Holy of Holies, where he would
+Altar of Incense and behind the veil into the Holy of Holies, where he would

 make propitiation for the sins of the people.
 These temple laws were given in

-the time of Moses and were strictly observed in those days, but the years
+the time of Moses and were strictly observed, but the years

 between taking possession of the land of Canaan and building Solomon’s

-temple (about 440 years) temple worship was disregarded.
+temple (about 440 years) temple worship was disregarded through apostasy.
 It was also

-disregarded in a long period prior to the Babylonian takeover through
+disregarded in a long period prior to the Babylonian takeover.

 Heb 9,1-16